10 best garden forks to spruce up your soil

 Best stainless steel garden fork: Spear and Jackson Traditional Digging Fork – View on Amazon UK

-Best digging garden fork with lifetime guarantee: RHS Burgon and Ball Stainless Steel Digging Fork – View on Crocus
+Best garden fork with a lifetime guarantee: RHS Burgon and Ball Stainless Steel Digging Fork – View on Crocus

-Best garden fork for durability: Kent and Stowe 70100006 Stainless Steel Digging Fork – View on Amazon UK
+Best garden fork for light work: Kent and Stowe 70100006 Stainless Steel Digging Fork – View on B&Q

 Modern Gardens Magazine writer Geoff Stebbings has some expert advice about the best time of year to dig in the garden.
 Also, if you're a little unsure about the structure and type of soil in your garden, there's a handy guide in the FAQs below.
 Dig on!